premgane/premgane.github.io/_posts/2022-09-11-implementing-sync.md

 tags:       go programming problem-solving
 ---

-[This blog post from 2019 titled *Go advanced concurrency patterns: part 3 (channels)*](https://blogtitle.github.io/go-advanced-concurrency-patterns-part-3-channels/) -- despite its unassuming name -- is something I found delightful and enlightening.
+[This blog post from 2019 titled *Go advanced concurrency patterns: part 3 (channels)*](https://blogtitle.github.io/go-advanced-concurrency-patterns-part-3-channels/) -- despite its unassuming name -- is an exercise I found fun to read and enlightening.

 ## Background

 Go has a package called `sync` in its standard library.
 It contains a few useful tools like `Mutex` and `WaitGroup`, allowing for traditional concurrency patterns in your code.
 These are called the concurrency primitives.
-They're definitely useful if you're thinking in the traditional object-oriented way -- for example, if you're coming from Java like I was.
+They're definitely useful if you're thinking in the traditional object-oriented way.
+At former roles, when I wrote in Java, I would have reached for these.

-However, a principle in idiomatic Go is to "Share by communicating."
+However, a principle in the culture of Go is to "share by communicating."
 You'll see this repeated in many places.
-What this means is that when your instinct is to look for a primitive that will satisfy your requirements, see if there's a way to [use channels to send data to goroutines](https://golangdocs.com/channels-in-golang) instead.
+This means that when your instinct is to look for a concurrency primitive that will satisfy your requirements, see if there's a way to [use channels](https://golangdocs.com/channels-in-golang) instead.
+Using channels to communicate data across goroutines (threads) makes software easier to reason about and debug.
+The handoffs (sending to and receiving from channels) are natural boundary points that help with clarity and simple design.

+I'm using the word *simple* here the way [Rich Hickey uses it in this talk](https://www.youtube.com/watch?v=LKtk3HCgTa8).
+Concurrent code is complex by default, and any opportunity to simplify is a gift.
+Channels are a natural simplifier.

 The above blog post takes the primitives in the `sync` package and implements each one using channels.
 This is a simple and effective demonstration of how expressive channels truly are.
 It's hard to appreciate channels, which seem like not that big of a deal at first glance, until you see idiomatic code like this.